POSTPARTUM

 First of all, there is no one best bottle.
 Let’s get that out of the way before we begin.
 While there are stronger recommendations for breastfed infants, with the intention to decrease the chance of latch confusion, every baby is going to have a preference for a different bottle.
 For this reason, I recommend even if you plan to bottle feed, purchase only a few of your preferred bottle type to start - if babe likes it, fantastic, you can grab more.
 If not, you haven’t spent a years car payments on bottles that will never be used again.

 So now that you’ve got a great bottle… how to bottle feed?
 If you’re like me, you grew up watching babies fed in the crook of a parent’s arm, bottle tilted to the sky, keep going until it’s empty.
 Seems easy enough, right?
-While it can be, and some babies do great with this method still, the current recommendation is for paced bottle feeding.
+While it can be, and some babies do great with this method still, the current recommendation is usually for paced bottle feeding.
 This allows baby control over milk flow, allowing them to choose how much and how fast they drink, decreasing choking, gas and overfeeding.

 For paced bottle feeding you will hold baby semi-upright or sidelying, and position the bottle straight so that the nipple has milk but is not overflowing.
 Remember to still take breaks to burp and allow babe to decide if they are still hungry.